Special solutions of a discrete Painlev\'e equation for quantum minimal surfaces: Classical solutions of dP from BTs for V

-respectively, which are equivalent to \eqref{ric} and \eqref{ric2}, after making the change of independent variable $\eps=1/(3t)$.
-The solutions $y_n(t)$ and $v_n(t)$ for $n\geq2$ do not satisfy Riccati equations with simple coefficients.
+\begin{remark}{\rm It was shown in Lemma \ref{RiccatiPf} that $w_0(t)$ satisfies the Riccati equation \eqref{eq:ricc-w0}.
+It follows that $w_1(t)$ also satisfies a Riccati equation, namely $ t\deriv{w_1}{t}=\tfrac23 w_1^2-(t+1)w_1+\tfrac13 $, and hence $v_0(t)$ and $v_1(t)$ satisfy Riccati equations, namely \eqref{eq:ricc-v0} and $t\deriv{v_1}{t}=tv_1^2+(t-\tfrac13)v_1-\tfrac23$, respectively, which are equivalent to \eqref{ric} and \eqref{ric2}, after making the change of independent variable $\eps=1/(3t)$.
+The solutions $w_n(t)$ and $v_n(t)$ for $n\geq2$ do not satisfy Riccati equations with simple coefficients.
 However, it can be shown that $v_n$ for $n\geq 2$ does satisfy a Riccati equation with coefficients given by combinations of $v_{n-2}$ and lower $v_j$ \cite{hoppe}; for instance, $v_2$ satisfies a Riccati equation that includes $v_0$ among its coefficients (see below). }\end{remark}